aaltonewmedia/physcomp.newmedia.dog/content/2024/heya-kwon/week-2/index.md

 1. wind sensor (anemometer) - I believe the data from the sensor would be continuous.

 * Idea: attach windsensor to an arduino and place outside.
 Use arduino to communicate to a computer somewhere indoors.
 The user can rotate a rotating controller to work with the wind to fly a virtual kite.
+The virtual kite would be projected onto the ceiling in a dark room.

 2. NFC (Near Field Communication) tags - It would be interesting to use NFC tags to trigger sounds.
 I believe the tags would cause binary output.